 Loving bondage – Very few people behave like the truth matters

-anymore, even though the Bible is more common than any other time in history,
+to them, though there are more Bibles in circulation than any other time in

 and in fact throughout the entire old and New Testaments this attitude is

-think the truth is important are being manipulated by these entities, and
+think the truth is important are being manipulated by demons.
+Satan

-wants us to believe this, and if the truth is unimportant, then neither is
+wants them to believe the truth is unimportant, so he can replace it with

-someone caught in satanic lies is nearly impossible to reach, suggesting
+are unimportant, yet a person caught in satanic delusion is nearly impossible to reach,

 (31h) Gift of God